Jean Gilles (French Army officer)

-Jean Marcellin Joseph Calixte Gilles (14 October 1904 – 10 August 1961) was a French Army general.
-He was born in Perpignan, France on 14 October 1904.
+Jean Marcellin Joseph Calixte Gilles (14 October 1904 – 10 August 1961) was a French Army general who served in World War II and several colonial conflicts.
+A paratrooper, Gilles led the French defence during the Battle of Na San and the initial paratrooper landings at the Battle of Dien Bien Phu during the French Indochina War, as well as serving in Algeria.
+For near the entirety of his career he fought with a glass eye, having lost an eye at 18.

+Early life

+Gilles was born in Perpignan, France on 14 October 1904.
 His father, Joseph Gilles, was killed in the First World War.

-Early life

 At age 12, Jean enrolled in a military school and at age 18, entered the renowned Saint-Cyr Military Academy, where he lost an eye in a training accident, replacing it with one made of glass.

 On leaving school he was assigned to 24e régiment de tirailleurs sénégalais (24th Regiment Senegalese Infantry) and took part in the Rif War in northern Morocco, where he received his first citation, and the Medal of Alfonso XIII of Spain.
 He served as a Camel Corps officer until leaving Morocco with the rank of captain in 1938.

 World War II

 He was assigned to the 7e division d'infanterie coloniale (7th Colonial Infantry Division) from 1939 to 1940.
 Demobilized in France in 1942, he tried to reach North Africa to join the French resistance but was captured and imprisoned in Spain.
 Finally released for medical reasons, he enlisted in the 9e division d'infanterie coloniale (9th Colonial Infantry Division) and took command of 2e bataillon du 13e régiment de tirailleurs sénégalais (2nd Battalion, 13th Regiment Senegalese Infantry).

 Gilles took part in the capture of Elba in June 1944 and then landed in Provence and with 1re armée française (1st French Army), participated in the liberation of southern and eastern France and the 1945 campaign into Germany.